slembcke/slembcke.github.io/_posts/2023-01-17-RTreePerf.md

 ## What's the Simulation?

 I've mentioned a "test setup" multiple times so far.
 It isn't anything too fancy, ~40k dynamic circles with a blue noise distribution packed into a small square, generating about 15k collisions each frame.
 I chose this because it emphasized a large number of dynamic bodies in a simple deterministic setup while trying to avoid pathological cases like slow-moving objects that cpBBTree very quite good at.
 I hashed the collision pair results of all the spatial indexes to verify they were getting the same results (order independent).
-The following video is a slightly samller example iwth ~10k objects.
+The following video is a slightly samller example with ~10k objects.
 The full size test is twice the size, but rotating at the same speed.
 This is surely a bit of a flawed micro-benchmark, but it will have to do for now.

  <video width="320" height="240" controls>
   <source src="images/tree-perf/rotating-bounds.m4v" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 Without further ado, here's what sort of performance the different indexes get under various object loads.
-Note the log scales on _both_ axes!
+Note the log scales on _both_ axes! (edit: I forgot to mention hardware!
+Not meant to be an absolute performance measure, but it was run with my Ryzen 7 3700X on Pop OS 22.04 LTS using gamemoderun to disable CPU throttling.)

 ![timings](images/tree-perf/timings.svg)